zhetai/motia/MVP-OPENSOURCE.md

 ### 3.2 Local vs. Production Step Registry

+- **Active vs Inactive Registry** Users will have a way to activate or inactiveate steps
 - **Local Registry**
   - When developing locally, the engine scans all `*.step.*` files, creating an in-memory list of active steps.
   - The **Workbench** can then display these steps, allowing you to run or debug them.